Adapalene Before & After: How It Works, Benefits & Results

-Breakouts affect around 65% of us.
-Although they don’t bother everyone, there’s no shame if your confidence takes a dive when you’re experiencing an acne flare-up.
-If this sounds like you, just know there are other – more effective – options out there.
-(1) Adapalene is a topical retinoid that’s best known as a gold standard treatment for acne breakouts.
+Breakouts affect around 65% of us, though some of us will experience them more often and more severely than others, and it is normal to feel your confidence take a knock when you’re experiencing an acne flare-up.
+If you’re already following a simple oil-free skincare routine, but find that your acne symptoms won’t ease, just know there are effective options available.
+(1) Adapalene is a topical retinoid that’s known as a gold standard treatment for acne.
 Many acne patients have seen noticeable improvements in their skin after starting a personalised treatment plan with prescription-strength adapalene as the key ingredient.

-How Adapalene Works
+How Adapalene Works For Acne

-Adapalene has a multitude of benefits and is often recommended by dermatologists as a first-line treatment for acne symptoms.
-It increases cell turnover, unclogs pores and prevents new comedones and spots from forming.
-By treating acne at the source, adapalene promotes a smoother complexion.
-It also helps lower the levels of acne-causing bacteria on the skin, calms inflammation and fades the appearance of acne scars.
+Adapalene has decades of research and evidence behind its multitude of benefits.
+It’s been prescribed to over 40 million people over the past 20 years.
+(3) Therefore, Adapalene is often recommended by dermatologists as a first-line treatment for acne.
+It increases cell turnover (the process of producing healthy new cells and shedding the dead, damaged ones), unclogs pores and prevents comedones from forming.
+It also helps lower the levels of acne-causing bacteria on the skin, calms inflammation, smooths the complexion and fades the appearance of acne scars.

 More Benefits Of Adapalene